paperlesspaper/paperlesspaper-firmware/README.md

 # paperlesspaper-firmware
-This is the place where the firmware sits
+This is the place where the firmware will be released.